Causus defilippii: Venom

 Little is known about the venom of C. defilippii, but the symptoms described in the few existing case histories include rapid swelling, fever, sometimes intense pain, and occasionally lymphadenopathy.
 The swelling usually subsided after 2–3 days, and there have not been any reports of necrosis.
 Currently, there is no antivenin that provides protection against bites from this species.

+Diet

-DietC. defilippii preys predominately upon small amphibians.
+C. defilippii preys predominately upon small amphibians.

+Reproduction

-ReproductionC. defilippii is oviparous.
+C. defilippii is oviparous.
 Clutch size is six to eight eggs, each of which measures 23 x 15 mm (.91 x .59 inches).
 Each hatchling has a total length (including tail) of around 100 mm.